Factorio-Access/Factorio-Access-Launcher/README.md

 Rotation Note 1: If you have something in your hand, you will rotate that.
 Otherwise you will rotate the building your cursor is over.

 Rotation Note 2: The first time you press the rotate key, it will simply say the direction a building is facing.
 Subsequent presses will actually rotate the building.

+Rotation Note 3: To rotate the vanilla cursor, which is separate, press SHIFT + R.

 Picker tool: For a detected entity, SHIFT + Q. This brings to hand more of the selected entity's item form, if you have it in your inventory.